JeremyTCD/Trellis.Rules/FrameworkDesignRules.md

     * Rationale: Pointers aren't common, consumers may not be familiar with it.
     * Enforcement: Manual (**can be automated**).
 ---
+#### Declarations
+---
+1. *var* must not be used for type inference in declarations.
+    * Rationale: Makes code harder to understand, especially when viewed outside of Visual Studio, e.g in the browser.
+    * Enforcement: Manual (**can be automated**).
 ## Exceptions
 ---
 1. Throw exceptions when and only when, a member cannot do what it is supposed to do, in otherwords, if a member encounters a non-recoverable situation, throw.